-Under the Agreement, the United States would contribute to the trust fund from 2013 through 2023, and Palau would delay its withdrawals by \$89 million from 2010 through 2023.
-GAO projects that with these changes the fund would have a 90 percent likelihood of sustaining payments through 2044, versus 25 percent without these changes.
+Under the Agreement, the United States would contribute to the trust fund in fiscal years 2013 through 2023, and Palau would reduce its withdrawals by \$89 million in fiscal years 2010 through 2023.
+GAO projects that the fund would have an 86 percent likelihood of sustaining payments through fiscal year 2044 with these changes, versus 24 percent without these changes.

-Estimates prepared for the Palau government project declining reliance on U.S. assistance under the Agreement-from 28 percent of government revenue in 2011 to under 2 percent in 2024-and growing reliance on trust fund withdrawals and domestic revenues.
-The estimates show trust fund withdrawals rising from 5 percent to 24 percent, and domestic revenues rising from 40 to 59 percent, of total government revenue.
-According to the estimates, U.S. assistance from 2011 though 2024 would total \$427 million, with discretionary federal programs accounting for about half of that amount.
+Estimates prepared for the Palau government project declining reliance on U.S. assistance under the Agreement-from 28 percent of government revenue in fiscal year 2011 to 2 percent in fiscal year 2024-and growing reliance on trust fund withdrawals and domestic revenues.
+The estimates show trust fund withdrawals rising from 5 percent to 24 percent and domestic revenues rising from 40 to 59 percent, of total government revenue.
+According to the estimates, U.S. assistance in fiscal years 2011 through 2024 would total \$427 million, with discretionary federal programs accounting for about half of that amount.